adner/adner.github.io/_posts/2024-10-03-copilot-studio-with-foundry-local.markdown

 ![alt text](/images/251003/image-2.png)

-The **RemoteLLMAdmin** topic consists of an instruction telling Copilot Studio to invoke this topic when the user wants to performs administrative tasks in Foundry Local.
+The **RemoteLLMAdmin** topic consists of an instruction telling Copilot Studio to invoke this topic when the user wants to perform administrative tasks in Foundry Local.
 - The variable `TheText` is set to the input text `Activity.Text`, which will be used to add the text dynamically in the HTTP request to the Azure Function.
 - The input message is passed as an HTTP Request to an Azure Function, which then passes the message on to the local model using Azure Relay (see below).
 - The response from the local LLM is then passed back to the user.